 Located in Davis Strait, Monumental Island is a well-known spot for walrus as well as polar bears

-The east coast of Baffin Island is spectacularly scenic and holds such gems as Qikiqtarjuak (the iceberg capital of the world), the Inuit settlement of Pangnirtung, the dramatic cliffs of Cape Mercy, Sunshine Fjord with its excellent hiking opportunities.
-Polar bears, beluga and right whales, narwhals and ring and harp seals are often seen along Baffin's the coast.
+The east coast of Baffin Island is spectacularly scenic and holds such gems as Qikiqtarjuak (the iceberg capital of the world), the Inuit settlement of Pangnirtung, the dramatic cliffs of Cape Mercy and Sunshine Fjord with its excellent hiking opportunities.
+Polar bear, beluga and right whale, narwhal and ring and harp seals are often seen along Baffin's coast.

 Along the southwest coast of Greenland lie old Norse settlements which loom large in the imagination of many people.
-It was at Brattahlíð that Erik the Red lived, while at Hvalsey stands the famous medieval Norse Cathedral, the largest Norse building in Greenland.
+It was at Brattahlíð that Erik the Red lived, while at Hvalsey the famous medieval Norse Cathedral stands, the largest Norse building in Greenland.

 Ilulissat is home to the fastest-moving glacier outside of Antarctica, moving at about 19 metres per day.
 Cruise the iceberg-studded Jacobshavn Icefjord where massive tabular icebergs enter Disko Bay.

 Famous for the so-called middle ice, Baffin Bay is known for its abundant wildlife which keeps close to the ice edge.
-Keep a look out for fin, sperm, sei and humpback whales as well as the numerous species of Arctic seals and seabirds that abound in the bay.
+Keep a eye out for fin, sperm, sei and humpback whale as well as the numerous species of Arctic seal and seabirds that abound in the bay.

-Peak tidal flows in Bellot Strait can reach up to seven knots and the resulting mxinog water provides ample food source for marine mammals such as harp seals, bearded seals and polar bears.
+Peak tidal flows in Bellot Strait can reach up to seven knots and the resulting mixing of water provides ample food sources for marine mammals such as harp seal, bearded seal and polar bear.

-This bay is shallow enough to trap belugas during low tide, and the bay is a known hotspot for polar bears.
+This bay is shallow enough to trap belugas during low tide, and the bay is a known hotspot for polar bear.

 Victory Point & King William Island